AdobeDocs/campaign-classic.en/help/platform/using/about-profiles.md

 >If you are hosted on AWS and using Campaign Classic from build 8931, you can also monitor the number of active profiles used on your instances directly from the Control Panel.
 For more on this, refer to the [Control Panel documentation](https://docs.adobe.com/content/help/en/control-panel/using/performance-monitoring/active-profiles-monitoring.html).
 >
 >Note that Active profiles count is available for **Marketing instances** only.
 It is not available for Execution instances, meaning MID (mid sourcing) and RT (Message Center / Real-time messaging) instances.

-“**Profile**” means a record of information (e.g.: a record in the nmsRecipient table or an external table containing a cookie ID, Customer ID, mobile identifier or other information relevant to a particular channel) representing an end-customer, prospect, or lead.

 Billing only concerns profiles that are **active**.
 A profile is considered active if the profile has been targeted or communicated with in the past 12 months via any channel.